mikiPP/Natorus/README.md

 # Natorus

-A fictional web done by me designed by  Jonas Schmedtmann in [his course](https://www.udemy.com/course/advanced-css-and-sass).Made only in scss and html
+A fictional web done by me designed by  Jonas Schmedtmann in [his course](https://www.udemy.com/course/advanced-css-and-sass).Made only in scss and html using grid system.